-The use of hydraulic systems plays a major part in the increasing capabilities of the equipment used in use in the Geotechnical industry.
+The BFPA training passports allow use of hydraulic systems which play a major part in the increasing equipment capabilities in the industry.
 What was previously was driven by either a belt, chain or gear system is now most likely controlled by a hydraulic system.
 Although these systems are very reliable they still require servicing and periodic repair.

 Ensuring we can provide the best quality service, Bachy Soletanche maintenance staff have recently completed an in-house hydraulics training course approved by the British Fluid Power Association (BFPA), and in doing so, have become the first in the piling industry to receive their BFPA passports.